 The said States hereby severally enter into a firm league of friendship with each other, for their common defense, the security of their liberties, and their mutual and general welfare, binding themselves to assist each other, against all force offered to, or attacks made upon them, or any of them, on account of religion, sovereignty, trade, or any other pretense whatever.

 It was ratified March 1, 1781.

 You will note that, at this point in our history, the British colonies were acting in the capacity of nation-states.
-From the second Continental Congress, along with the Declaration Of Independence and the Articles of Confederation and Perpetual Union, had come instructions to the colonies for the laws of receivership that made thirteen chartered colonies into thirteen nation-states.
-Thirteen tiny nations banded together into a confederacy under the Articles of Confederation and Perpetual Union against the mighty British empire.
+In May of 1776 the second Continental Congress called for constitutions by authority of the people, rather than the crown, that the thirteen chartered colonies may be made into thirteen nation-states.
+That same congress produced the Declaration of Independence and thirteen tiny nations banded together into a confederacy under the Articles of Confederation and Perpetual Union against the mighty British empire.

 Following the preamble it begins…